-- is actively involved and is able to bring influence on the Authority's financial strategy; - is actively involved and is able to bring influence on all material business decisions; - leads the whole Authority in the delivery of good financial management; - · directs a fit for purpose finance function; and - is professionally qualified and suitably experienced.
+- is actively involved and is able to bring influence on the Authority's financial strategy; - is actively involved and is able to bring influence on all material business decisions;

+- leads the whole Authority in the delivery of good financial management; - directs a fit for purpose finance function; and - is professionally qualified and suitably experienced.

 In addition, the Statement requires that the Chief Financial Officer should report directly to the Chief Executive and ideally be a member of the leadership team, with a status at least equivalent to others.
 Whilst the Director of Finance (the Chief Financial Officer and designated Section 151 officer) was not a member of the Executive Management Team (EMT) which is comprised of the four most senior officers of the Council, the Chief Executive, the Deputy Chief Executive, the Assistant Chief Executive and the Executive Director Place and Economic Growth alongside the Greater Manchester Integrated Commissioning Lead, the officer reported directly to the Chief Executive throughout 2022/23.
-Whilst not a standing member of EMT, the Director of Finance was able to attend meetings when appropriate.
-During 2022/23, the Director of Finance was a member of the Management Board which is comprised of all senior officers at Director level, and above which met on a fortnightly basis.
+Whilst not a standing member of EMT, the Director of Finance was a member of the Management Board which is comprised of all senior officers at Director level, and above which met on a fortnightly basis.
 All Statutory Officers had access to the Chief Executive.